 - Physical recovery loans These loans cover damage to your real estate, machinery, equipment, or inventory.
 The term of the loan can be up to 30 years, and the rate ranges from 4 percent to 8 percent, with those businesses that have access to credit elsewhere paying higher rates.

 - Economic injury loans These loans are available only to small business owners who are economically disadvantaged by the disaster.
 The loans have a term of up to 30 years and a rate of 4 percent or less.

 It can take the SBA several months or more to get fully up and running locally after a disaster, so get your loan application in as soon as possible.
 "If you get a front place in the line, you'll be ahead of the backlog that occurs," says Cameron, who has managed the Chase SBA program for 20 years.
 The good news is that SBA doesn't require immediate payment, and they don't charge for inspections or for providing help filling out applications.

 Don't worry if there's a natural disaster in the middle of tax season.
 The IRS often gives taxpayers in a region that's been hit by disaster a break, by giving them an extension on filing and paying taxes.
 You can also likely write off any business losses incurred due to the disaster, either for this year, or by filing an amended return for last year's taxes, which could bring your refund more quickly.
 For advice about your personal tax situation, consult your tax advisor.

 Just keep in mind that impersonating IRS reps and requesting immediate payment is a favorite method of fraudsters.
-"Anyone that calls you wanting personal info, don't give them a single thing," Conley says.
+"Anyone that calls you wanting personal info, don't give them a single thing," Cameron says.